trick77/tunlr-style-dns-unblocking/README.md

 - haproxy.conf
 - dnsmasq-haproxy.conf

 I'm currently running a HAProxy-based DNS-unblocker on 208.110.82.54 so you can start with your DNS forwarder setup first and add your own HAProxy server later.
-Please drop a comment in http://trick77.com/2014/04/17/dns-unblocking-generator-update/ once you've managed to set up your own DNS-unblocking service.

 #### non-sni (Advanced Setup)